Stiggy-C/incite/README.md

 which data sources to build model from and the data sinks to write the predictions to, to create a new model from the latest data in the data sources, to perform prediction with the given JSON input/SQL query (, which will be used to retrieve the data from Incite for prediction).

-#### Classification
-* Create (the definition of) a classification task
-* Build a model for a defined classification task
-* Run a defined classification task with the latest model

-#### Clustering
-* Create (the definition of) a clustering task
-* Build a model for a defined clustering task
-* Run a defined clustering task with the latest model

 [Read more](./incite-rs/README.md)